slatedocs/slate/source/includes/_product_write.md

 imported and will not be visible in the platform.

 This applies to both *full* and *delta* uploads.
-Sending a *full* upload will also override all data.
-So it's not needed to remove products beforehand.
+Sending a *full* upload will also override all data, so it's not needed to remove products beforehand.
-Additionally it's also possible to _clear_ your api data, by sending just a dummy product, marking it for a hard delete and doing a full commit.
+Additionally it's also possible to _clear_ your api data by sending just a dummy product, marking it for a hard delete and doing a full commit.

 Value for pup:isdeleted | Description